hakimel/reveal.js/README.md

 ### Configuration

-At the end of your page you need to initialize reveal by running the following code.
+At the end of your pages you need to initialize reveal by running the following code.
 Note that all configuration values are optional and will default to the values specified below.

 ```javascript
 Reveal.initialize({